1031 Exchanges and Boats

 Baylaw, LLC will finalize your boat purchase or sale.
 We:

-1. Collect purchase funds in an attorney trust account in preparation for closing.
+1. Collect purchase funds in a trust account in preparation for closing.

 2. Obtain and review ownership documents for completeness and accuracy.